 The cost varies depending on seasonality and sales – look for your tomatoes around 99 cents a pound (less if you’re lucky) and buy your peppers on sale.
-Red peppers go on sale all the time during the summer.
-I’m a little short on time right now, or I’d detail out the ingredients, but I’m estimating this salsa ran about $2.00.
+Red peppers go on sale all the time during the summer and quite often in the winter.

 Put Your own Spin on It: